ouspg/CompSec/Lab5_ChipWhisperer/README.md

 volatile int i;
 ```

 Look at file `bootloader-CW303.lss` after recompilation.
+Answer next questions to your return template:
 How does the assembly code change?
 Is similar attack against this kind of code possible anymore?
 If not, how attack could be evolved?

 ## C) Differential Fault Analysis on AES